Desert box turtle – picture by Sean O’Connor

 The desert box turtle has a hinged shell similar to other box turtles that allows it to completely close its shell to protect itself.

-Desert box turtles have two different types of colorations.
+Desert box turtles have two different types of colourations.
 One is patterned and the other is unpatterned.
 The patterned turtle has a brown to pale carapace and thin yellow lines.
-The unpatterned type is straw colored or greenish.
+The unpatterned type is straw-coloured or greenish.
 This type is less common and has no striping.

-The body and legs are dark colored with yellow markings.
+The body and legs are dark-coloured with yellow markings.

 Sexing a Desert Box Turtle